 var arr2 = arr1.map(double)

-The above code explains the concept of higher-order functions in the simplest way.
+The above code illustrates the concept of higher-order functions in the simplest way.
 The “arr1” has five elements.
-The map function is used to create a new array from “arr1” by operating on the “double” function.
+The map function is used to create a new array from “arr1” through the “double” function.

 var arr2 = arr1.map(double)